 Speed

 Pick Up, Put Down tends to take a few weeks on average to work because it takes longer for your baby to wean off your support if you are very involved in the sleep training process.
-If you are looking for a faster approach to your baby getting comfortable with falling asleep independently, Pick Up, Put Down may not be right for you.
+If you're looking for a faster approach to your baby getting comfortable with falling asleep independently, Pick Up, Put Down may not be right for you.

 Falling Asleep While Held